 Full Day Da Nang Tour

 Viator runs a special full-day tour around the city of Da Nang and nearby points of interest.
 After pick-up from your hotel, your tour guide will take you to see the Lady Buddha, the Dragon Bridge over the Han River, the Marble Mountains, and more.
 The cost of the tour covers all entrance fees and bottled water.
 Guests are responsible for their own food and drink beyond bottled water.
 Click here to view the schedule and to book a tour.

 Ba Na Cable Car

 Ba Na Mountain (Ba Na Hills) boasts a French resort at the summit.
-Built in 1920, the resort continues to be attractive as a way to escape the summer heat of Da Nang and enjoy cooler air on the mountain.
-Fantasy Park, a small indoor games park, has been built around the resort, and provides entertainment for kids and adults of all ages.
+Built in 1920, the resort continues to be an attractive escape from the summer heat of Da Nang.
+Fantasy Park, a small indoor games park, has been built around the resort and provides entertainment for kids and adults of all ages.
 Gardens and other amazing visiting spots nestle along the slopes.

 Da Nang Private Tour

 Man Nguyen, an enterprising young tour guide who has made a name for himself by offering top-quality tours around Da Nang, Hoi An, Hue, and My Son Sanctuary, has delighted dozens of customers with his entertaining and knowledgeable commentary.
 Tours are conducted on motorbike, pushbikes, or air-conditioned cars as the weather dictates.
 Man’s command of English, along with his well-developed knowledge of the history of Vietnam, make this one of the most informative tours you can book.
 Choose from a standard tour or work with Man to customize a tour to your specifications.
 Click here for more information, booking, and pricing.